 Customer Information

-This information applies only to TravelWise Flight Socks.
+This information applies only to "FlightSocks.info" flight socks.

 If there is anything that you do not understand or if you need further information or advice, you should ask your medical practitioner who will have more details.